 Paris is a celebration.
-Chante! is set to make it even more vibrant.
+Chante! is set to

 Since 24 November, Paris has been resonating to the sound of Chante!, a unique immersive experience dedicated to singing and the stage.
 The former China Club, transformed into a live-music temple near Bastille, now offers Parisians and visitors the opportunity to experience their own concert.
 We take a look behind the scenes of this daring project.